Victory Square, Bucharest: Victoria Palace

 Despite now being the seat of the Romanian Government, the Victoria Palace was originally designed to house the Foreign Ministry.
 It was built between 1937 and 1947, in the Stripped Classicist style, after the plans by Duiliu Marcu.
-Stylistically, it is inspired by the architecture promoted by far right regimes from Italy and Germany, very similar with the Mussolini-era Italian Rationalism.
+Stylistically, it is inspired by the architecture promoted by far right regimes from Italy and Germany, very similar to the Mussolini-era Italian Rationalism.
 It was planned to represent the power of King Carol II and his dictatorial regime (1938-1940), destined to be the Royal Ministry of Foreign Affairs (Ministerul Regal al Afacerilor Străine).

 Initially, the façade were plated with Carrara marble.
 The main one, towards square, included a colonnade of 19 arches and two lateral panels with reliefs.
 These were carved by Mac Constantinescu in Carrara marble.
 Each panel was 15 m high and was made of three layers of reliefs with allegorical characters and Latin texts: agriculture and commerce, culture, geography and history, inventiveness and ingenuity, abundance.
 Under each panel, there was a decorative fountain, ornamented with three mascarons and some coats of arms of the historic provinces of Romania.
 Besides the Victoria Palace, Mac Constantinescu also made a metal frieze showing the history of Romanians for the Romanian pavilion of the 1939 New York World's Fair.
 He also produced costumes and stage designs for opera and ballet.

 The palace (which was in construction in 1944, almost finished) was heavily damaged by the United States Air Force bombardments from 4 April 1944.
 The resistance structure and the reliefs on the façade were very affected.
 Until 1952, the façades and the interiors were consolidated, under the supervision of the architect of the building, Duiliu Marcu.
 However, the façade is plated with travertine, and the reliefs and fountains no longer appear.